chauff/cse1500-web-transcripts/Assignment-1.md

 ## 0. Preliminaries

 Remember that this is a group assignment!

+Enroll yourself into a group on Brightspace: head to **Collaboration>>Groups** and self-enroll into an available group; we have set up 500 groups in total.
+Pick a group and let your team member know the group name (e.g. *CSE1 88*), so both of you enroll into the same group.

 Work efficiently as a team!
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).
 Use this assignment to set up a collaborative coding environment within your team.
 Assignment 2 will require extensive JavaScript programming that requires both team members to contribute.

 ### Overview of deliverables and upload procedure